Swiss Bob: Closure and demolition

-On October 9, 2018, Efteling announced that the Bob would be closing permanently during the 2019 season.
+On 9 October 2018 Efteling announced that the Bob would be closing permanently during the 2019 season.
 Officials planned an expansion near Vogel Rok, but this was postponed and the Bob's replacement would occur instead.
 A farewell song called Dag Mooie Bob was released.
-The Bob would give its final rides on September 1, 2019, along with a closing ceremony.
+The Bob would give its final rides on 1 September 2019, along with a closing ceremony.
 The following day, demolition of the attraction had already started.
 A new Mack Rides dueling powered coaster named Max & Moritz was built in its place the following year.
 The ride reuses the Bob's former station.

 Characteristics

 "Bobbaan" had 8 trains, each with a capacity of 6 passengers.
 The original Bobsleds, with inline seating, were replaced with new trains that sit 2 across in order to increase the ride capacity and fight back the extreme queue times (of up to 90 minutes).
 The original Bobsled cars were replaced by sleds with a wooden theming that matches the station's classical Austrian Alps style.

 The original trains were sold to Six Flags Over Texas for their La Vibora bobsled roller coaster.

 It was a smooth ride, especially since the original steel wheels were replaced by softer ones in order to comply with the night- opening license.
-The ride meanders through the trees, and has some drops, curves and points where the ride really picks up some speed.
+The ride meandered through the trees, and had some drops, curves and points where the ride really picked up some speed.

-The music in the station is traditional Austrian music.
+The music in the station was traditional Austrian music.